-Principles of reading instruction within the settings of the areas of child development, learning theories, individual differences, the role of reading in the total school and community environment, and examination of current reading materials.
+Principles of reading instruction within the settings of the areas of child development, learning theories, individual differences, the role of

-- 641. Diagnostic Procedures in Reading (4).
+- reading in the total school and community environment, and examination of current reading materials. - 641.
+Diagnostic Procedures in Reading (4).
 Pr., Graduate Standing.

 Administration, scoring, and interpretation of specific reading tests, diagnostic and achievement, to determine causes of reading disability.
 Formal and informal evaluation procedures for regular and remedial classrooms.
 Screening tests for contributing factors to reading disability.
 Analysis of test information and the implication for correction of reading difficulties. - 642.
 Remedial Procedures in Reading (5).
 Pr., Graduate Standing.
 Appropriate individual and group techniques for correcting deficiencies and practice in continuing evaluation or reading difficulties.
 Use of equipment and materials with children having reading problems. - 643.
 Clinical Procedures in Reading (5).
 Pr., EED 641, EED 642.

 Clinical experiences in diagnosing and remediating children with problems in reading and related areas. - 646.
-Studies in Education (1-5).
+Studies in Education (1-10).
 Pr., Department Approval.

 Study of a problem using research techniques.
 The problem will be selected in consultation with the professor who will supervise it.
-A problem should be selected which will contribute to the program of the student. - 651.
+A problem should be selected which will contribute to the program of the student.
+Maximum of 5 hours may be earned toward MED. - 650.
+Seminar in Reading (1-5).
+Pr., Department Approval.

+Study of instructional techniques and innovations in reading to include interaction with prominent authorities in the field, miniworkshops, special projects, and supervision in elementary classroom settings. - 651.
 L, M, S, O, (L) Language Arts, (M) Mathematics (S) Science, and (O) Social Science.
 Research Studies in Education in Areas of Specialization (5).
 Pr., Department Approval.
 Review, analysis and interpretation of available research with emphasis on designing new research to meet the changing needs of the school. - 652.
 L, M, S, O, (L) Language Arts, (M) Mathematics (S) Science, and (O) Social Science.
 Curriculum and Teaching in Areas in Specialization (5).
 Pr., Department Approval.
 A critical study of teaching practices and reappraisal of selecting experiences and content for curriculum improvement. - 659.
 R. Practicum in Reading (3-10).
 Pr., Graduate Standing and Advanced Credits in Reading.

 A course designed to provide experiences in a classroom or community setting.
 The course will provide the student with supervised experience in applying skills, concepts, values, and principles acquired in previous courses.
-The experiences are within a school or community environment appropriate to teaching/learning reading.
+The experiences are within a school or community environment appropriate to teaching/learning reading. - 999.
+Master's Comprehensive Examination.
+(0)